fusionjs/fusionjs/fusion-core/README.md

 Creates an application that can be registered into the Fusion server.

-The application is responsible for rendering (both virtual dom and server-side rendering)
+The application is responsible for rendering (both virtual dom and server-side rendering).

 An application can receive any number of plugins, which can augment the behavior of the application.